rage/programming-23/data/part-4/3-lists.md

 </sample-output>

-The method removes the _first_ occurrence of the value in the list, much like the string function `find` returned the first occurrence of a substring:
+The method removes the _first_ occurrence of the value in the list, much like the string function `find` returns the first occurrence of a substring:

 ```python
 my_list = [1, 2, 1, 2]